JJ/granada-off/text/water.md

 I had and still have relatives, is to to to the Plaza del Aljibe, or Cistern Square, between the Alhambra and the Watchtower or Torre de la Vela, and ask for a glass of water taken from the cisterns below the Alhambra.
-Washington Irving describes it thus, in his Tales from the Alhambra
+It was one of the wells used by watter carriers, and Washington Irving describes it thus, in his Tales from the Alhambra

 >At one corner of this place is a Moorish well, cut through the rock to a